avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/nomination_pools.md

 Mining pools is a unique feature of Karma Coin.
 Mining pools empower Karma Coin users to pool together Karma Coins to nominate one or more Karmachain validators, and to earn a portion of the validation rewards awarded to Karmachain validators.
 Karma Coin users use the Karma Coin App to join a pool and to claim rewards.

-Pools creators and maintainers use the more advanced web UI to create pools and to perform pool-related operations.

 ### Mining Pools are On-chain
 Mining Pools exist on Karmachain and are therefore more secure than off-chain 3rd party pools.
 Users don't need to trust pool owners promises not to steal their coins from the pool.
 Karmachain enforces the security of users' pool coins.

 ### Mining Pools are Permissionless
 Mining pools can be created anyone without anyone's permission as long as the user stakes the minimum amount required to create a pool.

 Mining pools can be joined by anyone without anyone's permission as long as the joiner stakes the minimum amount required to join a pool.

 This guide is for users who want to setup and make available mining pools to the Karma Coin users community.

 Note that operating a pool requires monitoring Karmachain validators performance and changing validators nominated by the pool based on validators performance.

+### Working with Pools
+Pools creators and maintainers use the more advanced web UI to create pools and to perform pool-related operations.
+For a testnet, use the web ui to Karmachain available at [https://testnet.karmaco.in](https://testnet.karmaco.in) together with the [polkadot.js extension](https://polkadot.js.org/extension/).

 ---

-## Step 1 - Create Pool Owner
+## Step 1 - Create Pool Owner Account
-Before creating a pool, you need to create a new Karma Coin account for its owner.
-You can create a new account in the `polkadot.js browser extension` or import an account you created in the `Karma Coin App`` to the extension.

-> You need to have sufficient funds in the pool owner account to create the pool's initial bond.
-In Testnet 3 the bond's minimum amount is 5 Karma Coins.

-### Option 1 - Import from Karma Coin App
-1. Open the `polkadot.js browser externsion` in your web browser.
-2. Click on the `+`` button and select `import account from a pre-existing seed`.
-3. Tap `backup account`` from the app's main menu to display your account backup words.
-4. Write down the account security words to paper and store it with your important documents.
-5. Paste your account backup words in the `existing 12 word mnemonmic seed` text box.
-6. Choose the Karma Coin network for the account in the `network` dropdown. e.g. `Karmachain TN3` for a testnet, or `Karmachain Mainnet` for mainnet.
-7. Enter account description and set password.

-### Option 2 - Create a New Account
-1. Open the `polkadot.js browser externsion` in your web browser.
+1. Install the [polkadot.js browser extension](https://polkadot.js.org/extension/) for your browser and open it.
 2. Click the '+' icon and select `Create new account`.
 3. Choose the Karma Coin network for the account. e.g. `Karmachain TN3` for a testnet, or `Karmachain Mainnet` for a mainnet.
 4. Write down the account security words to paper and store it with your important documents.
 5. Enter account description and set password.
+6. Fund the account so it has sufficient funds to create the pool's initial bond and to pay transaction fees.

+In Testnet 3 the bond's minimum amount is 5 Karma Coins.
+You can transfer fund to this account from any Karma Coin user account via the Karma Coin App.
+For testnets, you can request Testnet Karma Coins from the Karma Coin community.

 ---

-## Step 2 - Create your pool's website
+## Step 2 - Create a Pool Website
 Create a web page for your pool such as a social media page or a linktree page.
 This page will be reviewed by Karma Coin users when considering which pool to join.
 - Add information about your pool and about the pool's owner to this page.